IIIF/api/source/api/presentation/3.0/index.md

 ##### duration
 The duration of this Canvas or external content resource, given in seconds.

-The value _MUST_ be a non-negative floating point number.
+The value _MUST_ be a positive floating point number.

  * A Canvas _MAY_ have the `duration` property.<br/>
    Clients _MUST_ process `duration` on a Canvas.